 Adept at learning quickly, applying insights from past efforts to new situations.

-An effective communicator, willing to explore creative approaches to using data and capable of determining how best to reach different audiences and executing communications based on that understanding
+An effective communicator, capable of determining how best to reach different audiences and executing communications based on that understanding.

 About Memorial Sloan-Kettering Cancer Center